torch-points3d/torch-points3d/README.md

 bn = sp3d.nn.BatchNorm(10)
 ```

-# Add your model to the PretrainedRegistry.
+# Adding your model to the PretrainedRegistry.

 The `PretrainedRegistry` enables anyone to add their own pre-trained models and `re-create` them with only 2 lines of code for `finetunning` or `production` purposes.

-## How does it work ?
-Here are the steps

 - `[You]` Launch your model training with [Wandb](https://www.wandb.com) activated (`wandb.log=True`)
 - `[TorchPoints3d]` Once the training finished, `TorchPoints3d` will upload your trained model within [our custom checkpoint](https://app.wandb.ai/nicolas/scannet/runs/1sd84bf1) to your wandb.